Lost games :

 Blitzkrieg by Dynacomp (Atari, 198X) Found by Porkbelly.
 Those 6 games (and 2 more), all multiplayer-only, were released by Dynacomp as part of a compilation called “Battlefield!!!”, with some standardisation (no more arachnids, it is all “infantry” & “armor”) Sometimes, game history is hard to piece together.
 See below :

-Die Haendlertrilogie by Wicosoft (ZX Spectrum, 198X) Found by Lance.
-Actually “The Trader’s Triology” in English, well-documented but not a wargame.
+Die Haendlertrilogie by Wicosoft (ZX Spectrum, 198X) Found by LanHawk.
+Actually “The Trader’s Trilogy” in English, is well-documented but not a wargame.

 - Zendar by SubLogic (Apple II, 1982) Sent by Porkbelly